-The HUDOC Database provides access to the case-law of the European Court of Human Rights, the European Commission of Human Rights and the Committee of Ministers.
-To find case-law on the right to education select in the article filter: P1-2 (Article 2 of the Optional protocol 1 to the European Convention on Human Rights which guarantees the right to education).
+The HUDOC database provides access to the case-law of the European Court of Human Rights, the European Commission of Human Rights, and the Committee of Ministers.
+To find case-law on the right to education select in the article filter: P1-2 (Article 2 of the Optional Protocol 1 to the European Convention on Human Rights which guarantees the right to education).
 This article can also be selected in combination with other articles of the convention.
 For example, P1-2 + 9, the right to education in combination with the freedom of thought, conscience and religion.

 This database contains information on collective complaints submitted to the European Committee of Social Rights and its decisions, as well as its conclusions made within the framework of the reporting system.
-Relevant case-law on the right to education are searchable under Article 17 as well as Articles 9, 10 and 15.
+Relevant case-law on the right to education is searchable under Article 17 as well as Articles 9, 10 and 15.

 This database contains judgments related to children’s rights from high-level national and international courts around the world.
 Case summaries also include excerpts from relevant judicial discussions of the Committee on the Rights if the Child and, where possible, links to full text decisions.

 This database contains case-law on minority rights, including the right to education.